Fahmi Ela (Translated by Sadia Rahman):

-It was a hut and the wall of the hut was made of plastic that contained the logo of a famous foreign NGO which was trying to hide the poor condition of the hut.
+It was a hut and the wall of the hut was made of plastic that contained the logo of a famous foreign NGO that was trying to hide the poor condition of the hut.
 Inside the room, 15-16 women of different ages are sitting on a carpet and each of them holding kids in their lap.
-A “women session” is about to be run in text one and half hour.
+A “women session” is about to be run in text for one and half hours.
 As soon as we entered the room they started talking among themselves and they were cheerful.
 They enjoyed the sight of a foreigner who was our teammate.
 It can be their only entertainment in life that is full of struggle through the entire year.
 I could understand their language but I don’t have the practice of speaking that so I had been listening to them for quite a long time.
-Almost 100% of them are victims of exploitation of some kinds.
-This may be physical, psychological, sexual or economical.
+Almost 100% of them are victims of exploitation of some kind.
+This may be physical, psychological, sexual, or economic.
 They do not know it but we kept on noting those from the stories we heard.

-**Here occupation is more or less the same as fishing, working in salt fields, taking care of domestic animals or small business.
+**Here occupations of people are fishing, working in salt fields, taking care of domestic animals, or small business.
 A few women take part in the fishing process with a contract of 200 to per day.
 Most of the women are far from earning system.
-Men earn in home and shops daily and they take care of household chores and children.
-Then few demands women here has is food, clothing, shelter and a husband.
+Men earn at home and shops daily and they take care of household chores and children.
+Then few demands women here has are food, clothing, shelter, and a husband.

 **child marriage or early marriage rate is almost 100% here.
 Girls are married off at the age of 13-14.
-The danger the risk always surrounds them from the time a girl reaches to puberty.
-At the same time, they claim to have better marriage proposal for girls in early age.
+The danger the risk always surrounds them from the time a girl reaches puberty.
+At the same time, they claim to have better marriage proposals for girls at an early age.
 Sometimes they support polygamy just to ensure the safety and demand of food and clothing of their girl child.

 **There is a government school in the area but that is of no use.
 They do not get the purpose of education.
 Boys will go fishing and farming when coming to the age or get involved in business and the girl will get married and carry children, will do household works.
 Why do you need education for that?
 Rohingyas who have been living here for 15-20 years don’t hold the right to go to school.

-The information’s are collected from them.
+The information is collected from them.
 Another information or statement we heard that is –“this is our fate”.
 Probably this is what we call stoic acceptance where at a certain point people start thinking the highest misery as their fate.

 Here women face two folded disasters.
-They face natural calamities as well as manmade calamity like patriarchy every day.
+They face natural calamities as well as manmade calamities like patriarchy every day.
 Their dreams are limited to having food and minimum clothing.
 Fundamental needs like education or treatment are like a luxury to them.
-Women live in most vulnerable condition here.
-They are trying to understand the fact that physical torture can never be a fate to them just after one sitting of “women session”.
-They are rethinking about early marriages and polygamy system.
+Women live in the most vulnerable condition here.
+They are trying to understand the fact that physical torture can never be a fate to them just after one sitting of a “women session”.
+They are rethinking early marriages and the polygamy system.
 They are considering improving their condition by being united.

-Life may be not this nightmarish but there are always some women in the furthest corners of the world who have been tired fighting patriarchy and now accepted it as their fate.
+Life maybe not this nightmarish but there are always some women in the furthest corners of the world who have been tired of fighting patriarchy and now accepted it as their fate.
 Maybe they will deny being born as a woman again if they were given another chance.
-Who wants to live nightmare a second time?
+Who wants to live a nightmare a second time?